Albertas Manvydas: Property

 Die Littauischen Wegeberichte mentioned Manewidendorf near Hieraniony (now in Belarus).
 Other patronymic territories included Vishnyeva, Zhuprany, and possibly Braslaw.
 He also had possessions in Vilnius.
 He funded the Chapel of St. Albert and St. George (his and his brother's Christian names) within Vilnius Cathedral, which is possibly the present-day Chapel of Ignatius of Loyola, and was buried there.
 He also funded a Catholic church in Braslaw.
 His donation to a Franciscan monastery in Ashmyany in 1407 is the first known surviving personal document of a Lithuanian noble; the surviving copy is a forgery, but likely was based on a similar document.

 Family

-The document from 1387–89 recorded his patronymic name as Коиликиновичъ which allows to deconstruct his father's name as Gailiginas (Kojlikin, Gojligin).
+The document from 1387–89 recorded his patronymic name as Киликинович which allows to deconstruct his father's name as Giligin (Kojlikin, Gojligin).
 Manvydas was his pagan Lithuanian name.
 When Lithuania converted to Christianity, he was given Albertas (Albert) as his baptismal name.
 Since Wojciech is interchangeable with Albert in the Polish language, he is also known as Wojciech (Vaitiekus).
 Manvydas was a brother of Jurgis Gedgaudas, starosta of Podolia, who became Voivode of Vilnius after Manvydas' death.